 - Cut broccoli into florets first, then wash.

 - Wash the florets.
 Like I always say about prepping vegetables, wash thoroughly, and in the case of broccoli, use a produce wash that helps remove some of the natural waxiness.
 This organic vege wash is my fav that I've been using for almost 10 years.

 - Wash the florets.
 Oh did I mention "washing" twice?
 It's so important, I meant to.

 - Dry the florets.
 Dry the florets thoroughly, using a salad spinner if you have one.
 If you have to dump the florets out onto a kitchen towel to get them really dry, do it.
 When roasting anything to get a crisp texture, the key is actually starting with ingredients that are totally dry so the dish doesn't ending up steaming itself instead.

-- Toss with olive oil and salt, then roast.
+- Toss with olive oil and salt, roast, and enjoy!

 - Cut the florets "flat."
-Instead of leaving the florets "rounded" like little shrubs, cut them in half length-wise so that at least one side is flat.
+Instead of pulling the florets apart by hand and leaving the florets "rounded" like little shrubs, cut them with a knife in half length-wise so that at least one side is flat.
 The flat side has more surface area to come in contact with the hot baking sheet to char.

 - Can you eat the broccoli stems?
 Yes!
 Don't be afraid to leave more of the broccoli stem on the florets than you're used to.
 The stem of the broccoli has almost the same nutritional value as the florets, so it's a waste not to eat it!

 - Can you eat the broccoli stalk?
 Yes!
 In fact, you should even eat the thick center broccoli stalk!
 If you don't want to use the stalk with this recipe, peel and steam it then: finely dice it into broccoli "rice," puree it into soup, or blend it with garlic, lemon, olive oil, walnuts to make a super power pesto.